5 Simple Ways to Decrease Water Retention

 - Complete cereals

 If you are very stressed, it’s a good idea to plan your meals every week.
-That way you only have to cook them without needing to rack your brain for ideas at meal time.
+That way you will be well-prepared to cook healthy meals.